 Frequently asked questions about the role and responsibilities of hotel managers

 A hotel manager oversees the everyday operations of a hotel, managing the needs of the guests and overseeing the staff who work at the facility.
 They may also play a role in the marketing and financial aspects of the business.

 Hotel management is a good career for those with strong people skills and the ability to stay calm when under pressure.
 Working in the hospitality industry offers many opportunities for growth, as well as travel perks and other appealing benefits.

-Yes, hotel managers can earn a high salary with minimal education requirements.
-The average base salary for a hotel manager is $57,558 per year.
+The average base salary for a hotel manager in Canada is $61,194 per year.
 Experience is highly valued in the industry, so more experienced managers can earn more money.
 Those working in more expensive areas, such as major metropolitan areas, may also qualify for higher pay.

 Hotel management can be challenging, particularly since the job often requires working outside of normal business hours.
 Individuals may work during events in the evening hours or on the weekends.
 Working as a hotel manager also requires excellent communication and problem solving skills as it involves interacting with unhappy customers or difficult staff members.